|

 - Cryptocurrencies

-Neither Robinhood nor eToro offers over-the-counter (OTC) stocks or foreign stocks.
-Other products like bonds and mutual funds are off limits.
+Neither Robinhood nor eToro offers OTC or international stocks.
+Bonds and mutual funds are also not available.

 Winner: Robinhood